hemantksingh/messup-learn/fundamentals/platform/Kubernetes Security.md

 ## Authorization with service accounts

-Running a pod in kunernetes without a specified service account runs it with the default service account.
+Running a pod in kubernetes without a specified service account runs it with the default service account.
+Since 1.24 service account tokens are bound, time-limited projected tokens; long-lived token Secrets are no longer created automatically.
+Set `automountServiceAccountToken: false` on pods (or the service account) that do not call the API; it is the hardening default.

 ```sh
 # List all service accounts